Nundah Cemetery: History

-In the 1930s, Brisbane City Council took over the management of the cemetery from the local trustees (by this time Nundah was within the boundaries of the City of Brisbane).
+In the 1930s, Brisbane City Council took over the management of the cemetery from the local trustees as Nundah was now within the boundaries of the City of Brisbane.
 In 1963 the cemetery was closed as no new grave sites were available.

-A sexton resided in the cemetery grounds from at least the 1890s, but since 1975 one sexton based at Lutwyche has cared for the Bald Hills, Lutwyche and Nundah cemeteries.
+A sexton resided in the cemetery grounds from at the 1890s.
+Since 1975 one sexton based at Lutwyche has cared for the Bald Hills, Lutwyche and Nundah cemeteries.
 The Nundah sexton's house has been demolished.

-In 1982 the Nundah Historic Cemetery Preservation Association was formed to help tend and restore the site.
+In 1982 the Nundah Historic Cemetery Preservation Association was formed to help tend to and restore the site.

 War Graves

-There are 7 service personnel buried in this cemetery whose graves are registered by the Commonwealth War Graves Commission, 6 from World War I and one from World War II.
+There are seven service personnel buried in this cemetery whose graves are registered by the Commonwealth War Graves Commission, six from World War I and one from World War II.

 Current use

 Although the cemetery has no space for new gravesites, it is possible to place cremated ashes in existing family graves or in the columbarium walls.
 It is also possible for family members to be buried in existing graves which are not yet full.
-In 2011, the Brisbane City Council raised concerns about its ability to continue to provide new gravesites after another 10 or 15 years given that burial rights are perpetual in Queensland (in some other states of Australia, there is a fixed tenure).
-As a consequence, Brisbane City Council will now allow reuse of even full family graves in Nundah Cemetery where the last burial was over 30 years ago.
+In 2011, the Brisbane City Council raised concerns about its ability to continue to provide new gravesites after another 10 or 15 years given that burial rights are perpetual in Queensland.
+As a consequence, Brisbane City Council allows the reuse of full family graves in Nundah Cemetery.